wechaty/jekyll/website/docs/api/room.md

 ---
-description: All wechat rooms(groups) will be encapsulated as a Room.
+title: Room
 ---

-# Room
+All wechat rooms(groups) will be encapsulated as a Room.

 ## Classes